 Daniel is a senior in the Phillip Merrill College of Journalism at the University of Maryland, College Park.
 He is majoring in Multiplatform Journalism and minoring in Law and Society.
 This Fall, he is working as an intern with the Sports Capitol, assisting with coverage of the Washington Redskins.
 He is also covering Maryland Football for the Left Bench, a student-run campus publication.
 This Summer, Daniel worked as an intern at TMZ Sports Department.
 He has written other publications including Terp Magezine and the Diamondback, the University’s student-run newspaper.
 He is also president of the Maryland Association of Black Journalists and Vice President of Media and Web Contents for the UMD Sports Society.

-Managing Editor and photographer
+Managing Editor, photographer

 SOCIAL MEDIA MANAGER

-Social media producer and staff writer
+Social media producer, staff writer

-Mecca is a junior English major.
-She is from Prince George’s County and has a passion for writing prose, Game of Thrones and her two cats, Bubby and Frankie.
+From Prince George’s County, Mecca loves writing prose, Game of Thrones and her two cats, Bubby and Frankie.

 In January 2018, Keombré wrote a thought-provoking op-ed for The Baltimore Sun after her high school friend, Jonathan Tobash was killed.
 Writing this piece marked the beginning of her career.
 Keombré’s topical focus is the Black community, but she plans to venture into the entertainment and fashion industries, too.
 Keombré volunteers for the Saturday Freedom School, sponsored by the African-American Studies Department.